-Will Alexander Volkanovksi be the same fighter he once was, when he takes on Diego Lopes for the featherweight title at UFC 314?
-The former champion is sitting on a 2-fight skid, courtesy of brutal knockouts from Islam Makhachev and Ilia Topuria and is widely touted as not being the same fighter anymore.
+Will Alexander Volkanovski be the same fighter he once was when he takes on Diego Lopes for the featherweight title at UFC 314?
+The former champion, sitting on a 2-fight skid courtesy of brutal knockouts from Islam Makhachev and Ilia Topuria, would definitely be dealing with some demons.

-However, Lopes believes this gap year will have only helped Volk become a better fighter.
-Speaking to Ariel Helwani, he said, “I think Alex is going to be better.
+“I think Alex is going to be better.
 The guy has rested for one year and he’s healthy for the next fight.
 Alex knew he was 100% next to fight for the title.
-So I think the guy stayed in the preparation for a long time.”
+So I think the guy stayed in the preparation for a long time,” Lopes told Ariel Helwani.

 “I think Alex is going to be better.
 The guy has rested for one year and he’s healthy for the next fight.